 When the hedge ceases to be highly effective, hedge accounting is discontinued prospectively.
 The cumulative gain or loss on the hedging instrument that has been reported directly in the consolidated statements of changes in equity is retained until the forecasted transaction occurs.
-When the forecasted transaction is no longer expected to occur, any net cumulative gain or loss previously reported in the consolidated statements of changes in equity is recognized in the consolidated statements of income.
+When the forecasted transaction is no longer expected to occur, any net cumulative gain or loss previously reported in the consolidated statements of changes in equity is retained until the statements of changes in equity is recognized in the consolidated statements of income.

-The Group has no outstanding derivatives accounted for as a cash flow hedge as of March 31, 2017 and December 31, 2016.
+The Group has no outstanding derivatives accounted for as a cash flow hedge as of September 30, June 30 and March 31, 2017 and December 31, 2016.